emergentworks/curriculum/webdev/README.md

 some of the best sources on the Internet.

 > Coincidentally, this is what we set out to do, and discovered that
-> it has already been done and is actively maintained by far more resources than we have to commit to a similar endevor)
+> it has already been done and is actively maintained by far more resources than we have to commit to a similar endeavor.

 Their <a href="https://www.theodinproject.com/paths/foundations/courses/foundations" target="_blank">Foundations</a> path seems especially well-suited to an introduction to Web Development.